Last updated on July 30th, 2020 at 03:19 pm

 Manatees may be the most lovable and panthers are the rarest, but Florida’s biggest endangered mammal may be one you didn’t know about — the northern right whale.

 Right whales, which can grow to 70 tons and 55 feet long, are sighted every winter off the Atlantic coast between Jacksonville and Cape Canaveral.
 Hundreds of volunteers, plus visitors and residents of the northeastern coast, get the thrill of a handful of whale sightings between December and March each year.
+There are no excusions to do whale watching in Florida; sighting them is too rare.

 Scientists estimate there are only 360 to 400 right whales.
 Despite decades of volunteer whale watchers, that number is decreasing and some predict the right whale will be extinct in 20 years.